 Interestingly, the observed PD shows a hint of a decline in the 6--7 keV energy bin, which may be associated with the contribution of Fe~K$\alpha$ photons at these energies.
-The model predicts a similar decline in PD, although its magnitude is underestimated because our treatment assumes that the entire reflected spectrum is polarized perpendicular to the disk, whereas the Fe~K$\alpha$ line should instead be polarized parallel to the disk due to scattering of a fraction of fluorescent photons.
+The model predicts a similar decline in PD, although its magnitude is underestimated because our treatment assumes that the entire reflected spectrum is polarized perpendicular to the disk.
+In contrast, the Fe~K$\alpha$ line should instead be polarized parallel to the disk due to scattering of a fraction of fluorescent photons.
 This effect cannot be consistently captured within reflection models based on the \texttt{xillver} tables.

-\subsection{`No-corona' and reflection-dominated models}
+\subsection{"No-corona" and reflection-dominated models}

-The importance of returning radiation in producing the net soft-state polarization of Cyg X-1 was previously supported by considering a model without a Comptonizing corona \citep{2024ApJ...969L..30S}.
-To address this scenario, we consider model 4, constructed under the same assumptions (see Fig.~\ref{fig:geometry}c and the definition in Table~\ref{tab:models}).
-Such a configuration does indeed produce a polarization signal consistent with the \textit{IXPE} measurements (the underlying properties of the returning radiation, leading to its high polarization and negligible PA rotation at \textit{IXPE} energies, are discussed above; see also Appendix \ref{sect:retbb}), as shown in Fig.~\ref{fig:mod4}.
+The importance of returning radiation in producing the net soft-state polarization of Cyg X-1 was previously supported by a model without a Comptonizing corona, discussed in Sect.\ 4 of \citep{2024ApJ...969L..30S} and presented by the dashed orange curves in their Fig.\ 4.
+To address this scenario, we considered model 4, constructed under the same assumptions (see Fig.~\ref{fig:geometry}c and the definition in Table~\ref{tab:models}).
+Such a configuration does indeed produce a polarization signal consistent with the \textit{IXPE} measurements (the underlying properties of the returning radiation, resulting in its high polarization and negligible PA rotation at \textit{IXPE} energies, are discussed above; see also Appendix \ref{sect:retbb}), as shown in Fig.~\ref{fig:mod4}.
 However, removing the hot corona, which primarily increases the PD by reducing the total flux, also prevents the model from reproducing the observed high-energy emission.
+Although \citet{2024ApJ...969L..30S} did not intend this "no-corona" configuration to provide an acceptable fit to the broadband spectrum, it is important to note that its contribution to the observed flux is too weak for the highly polarized returning-radiation reflection component to play a major role in explaining the measured polarization.
+To quantify this limitation, we compared this configuration directly with the observed spectral data.
 An attempt to fit this configuration to the NICER and \textit{NuSTAR} data is summarized in Table \ref{tab:models}, and the severe underprediction of the flux above 3 keV is illustrated in Fig.~\ref{fig:mod4}c.